By Clare Redpath, UX Designer at Freethinking

-The importance of design thinking and the methodology underpinning it, can be, and is quite often, overlooked.
-As designers, we frequently find ourselves between a rock and a hard place, pressed to deliver on the business strategy and what is technologically feasible, whilst ultimately trying to create a product or services that best meets the needs and values of the end user.
-When confronted with this juggling act, unfortunately, it is design thinking and methodology that often pays the price.
+The importance of design thinking and the methodology underpinning it can be, and is quite often, overlooked.
+As designers, we frequently find ourselves between a rock and a hard place, pressed to deliver on the business strategy and what is technologically feasible, whilst ultimately trying to create a product or services that best meet the end user’s needs and values.
+Unfortunately, when confronted with this juggling act, it is design thinking and methodology that often pays the price.

-The paradox of sacrificing design thinking for business strategy and technological feasibility, is that it is this very methodology that can help drive business success and innovation in technology.
-It is therefore important to have a clear understanding of the design thinking process, as well as how it can, and should, be used to drive the success of a project for business, developers and the user.
+The paradox of sacrificing design thinking for business strategy and technological feasibility is that this methodology can help drive business success and innovation in technology.
+Therefore, it is important to have a clear understanding of the design thinking process and how it can, and should, be used to drive the success of a project for business, developers, and the user.

 “We need to gain a good understanding of the problem we are trying to solve before we can begin exploring possible solutions through idea generation, sketching and prototyping.”

 The five steps in design thinking

 The Nielsen Norman Group, an organisation, conducting research and guiding critical design decisions, offers a great visual representation in its article ‘Design Thinking 101’*

 For each project, we need to understand the problem we are trying to solve before we can begin exploring possible solutions through idea generation, sketching and prototyping.
 Once we feel confident in the solution we’ve landed on, we can materialize this through final design.